mortar-works/mortar-website/src/site/insights/harla.md

 title: Harla
 date: 2025-03-01
 image: driving-product_01.png
-description: We build custom property solutions that change the way property is viewed, utilised and operated.
+description: Build custom property models and agents, changing the way property is viewed, utilised and operated.
 Harla is an intelligent property system driving the future of the property sector with a suite of dynamic, data-led products.
 author: Mortar
 draft: false
 category: product